 Such policies rarely work the way they’re intended.
 Drug price controls result in drug shortages, lower research and development spending by pharmaceutical companies, fewer drugs reaching the market, and longer wait times for drugs that do.

 How do price controls work — and what affect would they have on our ability to get the medications we need?

-The United States has fully vaccinated over 81 million people, around a quarter of the population.
-Canada, meanwhile, has fully vaccinated just shy of 1 million people, a little over 2.5 percent of its population, meaning our northern neighbor is far behind much of Europe and South America.
+In the first year of the pandemic, Canada managed to fully vaccinate fewer than 1 million people, a little over 2.5 percent of its population, meaning our northern neighbor had fallen far behind much of Europe and even South America.

-Canada’s vaccination effort has been so disorganized that the U.S. Centers for Disease Control and Prevention now cautions Americans against travel to the country.
+Canada has since managed to catch up, haphazardly.
+But its vaccination effort has been so disorganized that the U.S. Centers for Disease Control and Prevention now cautions Americans against traveling there.

-Canada’s price controls are, in part, the culprit.
-They made it difficult for companies to ship the vaccines provided by Operation Warp Speed.
+Canada ‘s lackluster vaccination was the predictable result of longstanding policies that put the country at a stark disadvantage for procuring shots.
+Canada’s price controls are, in part, the culprit, making it difficult for companies to ship the vaccines provided by Operation Warp Speed.